codewith-pavel/KnowledgeDistillation/README.md

 ## Explainable AI
 - Integrated **SHAP** explainability with `PartitionExplainer`
-- Find SHAP analysis in: `notebooks/xai_analysis.ipynb`

-See `CONTRIBUTING.md` for details.

 ## License
 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for more information.